charleenmperrier/math_game/planning.md

 2. Methods & State for each

   Players:
+    state:
-    state: which player (1 or 2) / name
+      - which player (1 or 2) / name
+      - current score
+    method:
-    method: switching the player?
+      - switching the player?
+      - keeping track of lives

   Question:
     state